Credo Technology Group Holding Ltd (CRDO) Review – Making Smarter Decisions

 Credo Technology Group Holding Ltd (CRDO) Insider Activity

-The most recent transaction is an insider sale by TAN LIP BU, the company’s Director.
-SEC filings show that TAN LIP BU sold 70,501 shares of the company’s common stock on Dec 07 at a price of $15.05 per share for a total of $1.06 million.
-Following the sale, the insider now owns 0.2 million shares.
+The most recent transaction is an insider sale by Lam Yat Tung, the company’s Chief Operating Officer.
+SEC filings show that Lam Yat Tung sold 11,153 shares of the company’s common stock on Dec 13 at a price of $15.02 per share for a total of $0.17 million.
+Following the sale, the insider now owns 4.72 million shares.